 Willingness to be flexible

-While accounting is typically a 9 to 5 job, technological innovation and the immediate availability of data means accountants’ services may be called upon at any time of the day.
-An ability and willingness to remain flexible is crucial to successful accounting, and can also enhance productivity.
+While accounting is typically a traditional 9 to 5 job, technological innovation and the immediate availability of data means accountants’ services may be called upon at any time of the day.
+An ability and willingness to remain flexible is crucial to a successful accounting career, and can also enhance productivity.
 A separate 2020 poll from Robert Half revealed that 80% of respondents who leveraged windowed work were more productive.
 Windowed work is an arrangement that allows employees to break up their day into parts, where they perform certain tasks during those intervals, some of them personal in nature.

 “While the upsides of flexible schedules are clear, professionals must make a concerted effort to succeed,” McDonald said.
 “Communication is key to ensuring everyone is aligned on priorities, projects stay on track, and colleagues feel equally motivated and accountable to achieve business goals.”